MycroftAI/documentation/_pages/messagebus.md

 ### What is a Message Bus?

 A Message Bus is mechanism for independent systems to communicate with each other using a set of _messages_ for common commands or notifiers.
-In the Mycroft ecosystem, the Messagebus is a websocket and the messages are contain a message type with an optional JSON data packet.
+In the Mycroft ecosystem, the Messagebus is a websocket and the messages contain a message type with an optional JSON data packet.
 Some messages trigger actions and have side effects; some are simple notifiers of actions that either have occurred or are about to occur.
-The messagebus connects the mycroft-core processes and the skills, and can also be joined by outside systems such as the CLI.
+The Messagebus connects the `mycroft-core` processes and the **Skills**, and can also be joined by outside systems such as the CLI.

 The common _messages_ are listed below.
-Messages can be sent from the _producers_ listed below and acted upon by [Skills](https://mycroft.ai/documentation/skills) or other _consumers_ within mycroft-core.
-The producers and consumers list below is not definitive and some messages might be generated or handled by other processes or advanced skills.
+Messages can be sent from the _producers_ listed below and acted upon by [Skills](https://mycroft.ai/documentation/skills) or other _consumers_ within `mycroft-core`.
+The producers and consumers list below is not exhaustive and some messages might be generated or handled by other processes or advanced **Skills*.

-The base [MycroftSkill API](http://mycroft-core.readthedocs.io/en/stable/) handles most of the message bus usage automatically.
-For example, the 'mycroft.stop' message is caught by the skill framework, invoking an overridden MycroftSkills.stop() method within a Skill.
-Similarly, the MycroftSkill.speak() and MycroftSkill.speak_dialog() methods generate 'speak' messages to be conveyed to the TTS and audio systems.
+The base [MycroftSkill API](http://mycroft-core.readthedocs.io/en/stable/) handles most of the Messagebus usage automatically.
+For example, the `mycroft.stop` message is caught by the skill framework, invoking an overridden `MycroftSkills.stop()` method within a **Skill**.
+Similarly, the `MycroftSkill.speak()` and `MycroftSkill.speak_dialog()` methods generate `speak` messages to be conveyed to the text-to-speech (TTS) and audio systems.

-You will really only need to know about the Mycroft Messagebus if you are developing advanced or complex Skills.
-The MycroftSkill.add_event() method allows you to attach a handler which will be triggered when the message is seen on the bus.
+You will really only need to know about the Mycroft Messagebus if you are developing advanced **Skills**.
+The `MycroftSkill.add_event()` method allows you to attach a handler which will be triggered when the message is seen on the Messagebus.

 _NOTE: We can only currently assist you in writing Skills in Python, so if you choose to write Skills in another programming language, we may not be able to provide assistance - but we don't want to stop you doing awesome things!_